Vedic Culture / Hinduism

 Basics of Vedic culture / Hinduism and its philosophy.

-1. The Vedic Tradition or Hinduism is more than a religion, but a way of life, a complete
+1. The Vedic Tradition of Hinduism is more than a religion, but a way of life, a complete philosophy.

-2. It is based on Universal Spiritual Truths which can be applied to anyone at anytime.
+2. It is based on Universal Spiritual Truths that can be applied to anyone at any time.

 3. It is called Sanatana-Dharma, the eternal nature of the soul.

 4. It recognizes that there is one Supreme Being with no beginning or end, the all in all, the unlimited Absolute Truth, which can expand into many forms.

 5. That Supreme Being is found in the spiritual realm but also lives in the heart of all living beings.

 6. The Vedic tradition recognizes that the individual soul is eternal, beyond the limitations of the body, and that one soul is no different than another.

 7. The soul undergoes its own karma, the law of cause and effect, by which each person creates his own destiny based on his thought, words, and deeds.
 The soul undergoes this karma in the rounds of reincarnation.